Where Is the Love?: Composition

 Justin Timberlake co-wrote the song and provided vocals.

 Although initially intended as a vessel to post-9/11 anxiety, the song discusses many issues including terrorism, US government hypocrisy, racism, gang crime, pollution, war, and intolerance, with the call for love in the chorus as the element tying these together.
 The lyric "Overseas, yeah, we try'na stop terrorism - but we still got terrorists here living - in the USA, the big CIA - the Bloods and the Crips and the KKK" compared domestic terrorism with international terrorism - however, in the later live performance of One Love Manchester the inclusion of the CIA was censored.
 The song was released during the Iraq War and alludes to it and its casus belli with the lyric "A war's going on but the reason's undercover" in the bridge.

-The song is in the key of F major (according to musicnotes.com),and has a tempo of 94 BPM.
-Will.i.am laid the track's iconic main rhythm over the chord progression, which he claimed is inspired by that of a human heartbeat.
+The song is in the key of F major (according to musicnotes.com), and has a tempo of 94 BPM.
+Will.i.am laid the track's iconic main rhythm over the chord progression, which he said was inspired by that of a human heartbeat.
 "I was like, 'this song needs a heartbeat.' (...)
 I just liked the pull and the call of response of the human heart – a beat, a rhythm that we hear everyday subconsciously, without paying attention to it."

 Reception

 As part of the album Elephunk, the song was met with critical and commercial success.
 Elephunk has a Metacritic score of 66/100.
 The Black Eyed Peas' album Elephunk sold 3.2 million copies as of 2011.
 David Jeffries of Drowned in Sound noted that it was the "long time coming" Black Eyed Peas hit, praising its dramatic delivery as "epic, positive, and concerned with where the world is going, "Where Is the Love" bounces between positive hip-hop and orchestral soul that royally recalls Marvin Gaye's social meditations."
 According to The Washington Post, "Where is the Love" propelled the Black Eyed Peas from the underground to the mainstream.
 Entertainment Weekly was more negative about the song, which deviates sharply from the Black Eyed Peas' rap roots, writing that "the biggest offense for a once smart-sounding rap collective is 'Where Is the Love,' the horrifyingly trite single with Justin Timberlake.
 It's enough to make longtime fans wonder, 'Where are the Peas?'"
 Chris Nettleson of Drowned in Sound refrains from commenting on "Where is the Love" directly, but instead notes that other critics have unfairly regarded Elephunk as deviating from standard hip hop.
 Nettleson writes that "Where is the Love" is a "slightly saccharine hippy anti-gulf war anthem", but in the context of the entire album of Elephunk it is worth listening to.

-The song was the biggest selling single of 2003 in the UK.
-It was also the 25th best-selling single of the 2000s (decade) in the UK.
+The song was the biggest-selling single of 2003 in the UK.
+It was also the 25th best-selling single of the 2000s decade in the UK.